About task expiry dates

 Use task expiry dates to ensure product application tasks are re-evaluated regularly.

-You can configure any task so that when a version is passed, it remains valid for a specified number of days, then expires.
+You can configure any task so that when a version of it is passed, it remains valid for a specified number of days before expiring.

 By default, a new version is created 30 days before the task version expires and can be passed/failed.
 You can set an alternative task notification period and change the expiration period.